zehrademirtas/Four-Way-Pedestrian-and-Vehicle-Tracking-System/README.md

 ```

 ## **Conclusion**
-his project showcases a real-time tracking system for pedestrians and vehicles, offering a practical approach for traffic monitoring and violation detection.
+This project showcases a real-time tracking system for pedestrians and vehicles, offering a practical approach for traffic monitoring and violation detection.
 By leveraging image processing and object tracking, it provides an effective tool for studying traffic patterns and enhancing road safety.